xsoloking/docker-jnlp-maven-slave/README.md

 [`qautomatron/docker-jnlp-maven-slave`](https://hub.docker.com/r/qautomatron/docker-jnlp-maven-slave/)

-:exclamation: **Warning!** This image used to be published as [jenkinsci/jnlp-slave](https://hub.docker.com/r/jenkinsci/jnlp-slave/).
-That image name is deprecated, use [jenkins/jnlp-slave](https://hub.docker.com/r/jenkins/jnlp-slave/).

 This is an image for [Jenkins](https://jenkins.io) agent (FKA "slave") using JNLP to establish connection.
 This agent is powered by the [Jenkins Remoting library](https://github.com/jenkinsci/remoting), which version is being taken from the base [Docker Agent](https://github.com/jenkinsci/docker-slave/) image.